GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 })
 ```

 Here, `editable = TRUE` is crucial—it allows users to modify the table entries.
-For the plot, we do something like this:
+For the plot, we need something like this:

 ```R
 output$timeline <- renderPlot({